Birch: Flower and fruit

-The flowers are monoecious, opening with or before the leaves.
+The flowers are monoecious, and open with or before the leaves.
 Once fully grown, these leaves are usually 3–6 mm long on three-flowered clusters in the axils of the scales of drooping or erect catkins or aments.
 Staminate catkins are pendulous, clustered, or solitary in the axils of the last leaves of the branch of the year or near the ends of the short lateral branchlets of the year.
 They form in early autumn and remain rigid during the winter.
 The scales of the mature staminate catkins are broadly ovate, rounded, yellow or orange colour below the middle and dark chestnut brown at apex.
 Each scale bears two bractlets and three sterile flowers, each flower consisting of a sessile, membranous, usually two-lobed, calyx.
 Each calyx bears four short filaments with one-celled anthers or strictly, two filaments divided into two branches, each bearing a half-anther.
 Anther cells open longitudinally.
 The pistillate segments are erect or pendulous, and solitary, terminal on the two-leaved lateral spur-like branchlets of the year.
 The pistillate scales are oblong-ovate, three-lobed, pale yellow-green often tinged with red, becoming brown at maturity.
 These scales bear two or three fertile flowers, each flower consisting of a naked ovary.
 The ovary is compressed, two-celled, and crowned with two slender styles; the ovule is solitary.
 Each scale bears a single small, winged nut that is oval, with two persistent stigmas at the apex.